ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 Notice that $3^0$ actually equals $1$!
 In the following lessons, you will learn several other reasons why any number to the power of $0$ should equal $1$.

+### Order of Operations
+Now that we've introduced a new operation, we need to make sure we're

 ### Warnings
 - Usually, $x^y$ is not equal to $y^x$.
 For example, $2^3=8$ and $3^2=9$.
 This is different from addition and multiplication, where you can switch the numbers around.
 - Remember your order of operations when working with exponents.
 Exponents come before all operations except parentheses!